 Get the Help You Need Today

-At the Impact Outpatient Program, we have addiction treatment specialists who are experienced in treating dual diagnosis.
+At the Impact Outpatient Program, we have addiction treatment specialists who are experienced in treating dual diagnoses.
 We understand how much of a burden it is to deal with both addiction and mental health issues and do our best to help you turn your life around.
 We offer evidence-based, judgment-free care that’s based on individual recovery goals.
 Both our intensive outpatient treatment and outpatient care programs are designed to give clients the flexibility they need to attend treatment while still keeping up with their responsibilities.

 We also offer virtual telemedicine sessions that are ideal for those with comorbid mental disorders who can’t make it to in-person sessions on certain days.
 You don’t have to suffer in silence, our rehab center in Kentucky is ready to provide the treatment you need to get better.
 Contact us today to learn more about the rehab programs we offer.